 3. Portable charger, don't get caught out with no phone battery.
 Especially if your phone doubles as a camera you will want to keep these on hand. (pictured: kate spade portable charger)

 4. Sidewalk Chalk is fun for all ages!

 5. Don't forget the snacks, we love the squeasy snackers for mess free snacking on the go.

 6. Balls, these are perfect to play with alone or with a friend.
 Play a game of catch, soccer or one of your own creation! (pictured: melissa and doug tribe kickball)

 8. Melissa and Doug Bollie Bubbles.
 A favorite, perfect for the solo trip to the park or a playdate.

 Planning a summer baby shower?
-Here is a little shower inspiration to make the shower unique.
+Here are some summer baby shower ideas to make the shower unique.

 Who doesn't love s'mores?!
 Put a twist on this summer classic and have gourmet s'mores at the party.
-You could also take this idea a bit further and throw a camping themed shower, like this one from Baby Aspen.
+You could also take these summer baby shower themes a bit further and throw a camping themed baby shower, like this one from Baby Aspen.

 Keep it simple and throw a BBQ, this is a great option if you are throwing a co-ed shower.